rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-09-17-team-sectumsempra.md

 > *“We cannot become what we want to be by remaining what we are” ~Max Depree*

-Every time I tried to work on something new, it did seem difficult at a first glance, but RGSoC has taught me better to not be deceived by the complexity of things, and keep trying.
-And eventually, it made be believe, that we all have the great potential within us waiting to be unearthed.
+Every time I tried to work on something new, it did seem difficult at a first glance, but RGSoC and the Chapel community has taught me better to not be deceived by the complexity of things, and keep trying.
+And eventually, it made me believe, that we all have the great potential within us waiting to be unearthed.
 This summer has been full of life-altering learnings paving a way to continuous improvement and I will strive hard to carry it forward with me.

 I have emerged as a more confident person than ever.
 All thanks to the constant encouragement and guidance from the  RGSoC and Chapel community.
 Thank you!
 I am eternally grateful.